yangsssu/The-impact-of-climate-change-on-the-productivity-of-conservation-agriculture/README.md

 # The-impact-of-climate-change-on-the-productivity-of-conservation-agriculture
-Data and code for the paper "the impact of climate change on the productivity of conservation agriculture"
+Code for the paper "the impact of climate change on the productivity of conservation agriculture"

+I only uploaded 1 .csv files for the prediction section